 Adderall Signs of Use and Side Effects

-Symptoms of Adderall Abuse
+Symptoms and Signs of Adderall Abuse

 Casual users will exhibit symptoms like excitability and talkativeness.
 They’ll seem active, driven, and focused.
 When use is heavy or long-term, the symptoms of Adderall abuse become more intense.
 Many are similar to the signs of cocaine abuse.
 There’s a high level of confidence, and behaviors like agitation or aggression become pronounced.
 Individuals may experience chronic insomnia at times or collapse into a heavy sleep after a stimulant binge.

 There are physical symptoms like abrupt weight loss and acne breakouts.
 If an individual is crushing up pills and snorting them, it can cause damage to the nasal passages.
-The risk of overdose from snorting Adderall increases, especially when the extended release formula is ingested this way.
+The risk of overdose from snorting Adderall increases, especially when the extended-release formula is ingested this way.
 Health problems like high blood pressure and liver disease can develop, and there is a high incidence of psychiatric problems like paranoia.
 Because the drug changes how the brain functions, long-term use can also increase the risk of depression and suicidal behavior.

 Adderall Abuse Statistics

 In the eight years between 1993 and 2001, ADHD became the number one mental health diagnosis in the US.
 Over the same time period, stimulant prescriptions increased by 5,767 percent.
-Sales top $10 billion annually, and they’re expected to increase to more than $17 billion by 2020.
+Sales top $10 billion annually, expected to increase to more than $17 billion by 2020.

 Unfortunately, the emerging epidemic is being overshadowed by the opioid crisis.
 There are approximately 17.2 million prescription stimulant users in the US, almost two million of whom are children aged 12 – 17.
 The DEA reports that their agents confiscate 15 kilos of stimulants for every one kilo of opioids.
 That’s in addition to the number of prescriptions written every day.
-According to Adderall abuse statistics, use of this stimulant is rampant among young adults age 18 – 25, who comprise about five million of the prescription stimulant users alone.
+According to Adderall abuse statistics, the use of this stimulant is rampant among young adults age 18 – 25, who comprise about five million of the prescription stimulant users alone.
 Many others begin taking Adderall to help them study or as a party drug.
 However, it isn’t only students abusing the drug.
 Use among women from 20 – 39 years old more than tripled during the period covered by the survey.

 There’s a casual attitude about Adderall abuse.
 Because this stimulant and others used to treat ADHD are associated with children, people underestimate how dangerous Adderall is and the damage it can cause.
 Thirty-eight percent of college students surveyed reported knowing someone who regularly takes this easy to obtain the drug without a prescription.
 The National Survey on Drug Use and Health (NSDUH) found that nearly 70 percent of college students surveyed who used Adderall did so while binge drinking.
 This is an especially dangerous trend because stimulants can suppress the effects of alcohol, increasing the danger of alcohol poisoning.